This is the sad and sorry tale of what happens when you take obsession and anticipation much too far.

 Finally inside the SECC, I got my shoving elbows ready and prepared to burrow as close to the stage as possible.
 And it was true, there were still a lot of people at the bar.
 When support act Asian Dub Foundation began, we’d scored a reasonably central spot, wriggling closer after every song.
 ADF were great, but I was distracted a vision of loveliness lurking at the side of the stage.
 Behold!
 It was Ed!
 Ed O’Brien!
 Ed O’Brien from Radiohead!

-Long-term WNP readers will remember the enduring obsession that sparked such cringe-worthy entries as this.
-It had been almost six years since I'd seen him in the flesh, and he had aged gracefully (except for needing a haircut).
+Long-term WNP readers will remember the enduring obsession with Ed.
+It had been almost six years since I’d seen him in the flesh, and he had aged gracefully (except for needing a haircut).
 He busied himself with various percussion instruments throughout the ADF set, dancing and singing along in his long and luscious way.